antoszka/protools-to-pyramix/README.md

-# protools-to-pyramix
-A trivial Protools to Pyramix session media name converter.
+# A trivial Protools to Pyramix session media name converter.

 For the script to be effective the recording session in Pro Tools™ has to be conducted in a certain way and there are certain limitations, at least in its current state reflecting my actual (mostly classical) production needs.

-1. Assumptions these scripts make
+## Assumptions these scripts make

 For a typical classical production I'm making the following assumptions: